piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/unable-validate-license-online.md

 ---
-title: Unable to Validate the License Online
+title: Unable to validate the license online
 ---
-You are unable to validate the license online for {{ en.RDM }} Windows.
+You are unable to validate the license online for {{ en.RDMWIN }}.

 ### Solution